-- "eligibility," or "for calculating premium tax credits," or "to calculate or to display comparative pricing options after any tax credits." - 3) In a September 8, 2014 request sent by email and facsimile to HHS, CEI sought seven categories of communications related to whether tax credits would be available to consumers on a federally-facilitated insurance exchange, and how to calculate such tax credits, including "functions or technology" for calculating them.
-It also sought communications with three influential people who have written about such credits and the Affordable Care Act: Jonathan Gruber, Timothy Jost, and Simon Lazarus. - 4) In a September 11, 2014 request sent by email and facsimile to HHS's Centers for Medicare & Medicaid Services (CMS), CEI sought various categories of "documents related to Contract No. HHSM-500-2007-000151 or any September 30, 2011 contract with CGI or QSSI."
-It also sought "communications between March 1, 2010 and August 28, 2012, regarding . . . whether tax credits would be available to consumers on a federally-facilitated insurance exchange," and related subjects, such as "functions or technology" for calculating any such tax credits. - 5) FOIA provides that a requesting party is entitled to a substantive agency response within twenty working days.
+- "eligibility," or "for calculating premium tax credits," or "to calculate or to display comparative pricing options after any tax credits." - 3) In a September 11, 2014 request sent by email and facsimile to HHS's Centers for Medicare & Medicaid Services (CMS), CEI sought various categories of "documents related to Contract No. HHSM-500-2007-000151 or any September 30, 2011 contract with CGI or QSSI."
+It also sought "communications between March 1, 2010 and August 28, 2012, regarding . . . whether tax credits would be available to consumers on a federally-facilitated insurance exchange," and related subjects, such as "functions or technology" for calculating any such tax credits. - 4) FOIA provides that a requesting party is entitled to a substantive agency response within twenty working days.
 (See 5 U.S.C. § 552(a)(6)(A)(i)).
 Under Citizens for Responsibility and Ethics in Washington v.
 Federal Election Commission, 711 F.3d 180, 186 (D.C.
 Cir.
-2013), that response must inform the requester of the scope of the records it plans to produce and the scope of documents that it plans to withhold under any FOIA exemptions.
+2013), that response must inform the requester of the scope of the records it plans to produce and the scope of documents that it plans to withhold under any FOIA exemptions. - 5) Thus, HHS owed Plaintiff such a response to the first request by October 6, 2014, and the second by October 9, 2014. - 6) But HHS has not substantively responded to these FOIA requests, although it did assign tracking numbers to them, and say that it would respond to them in the future. - 7) For example, in a letter dated September 17, 2014, but postmarked later, HHS's CMS stated that it "acknowledges receipt of your Freedom of Information Act (FOIA) request dated 9/11/2014 to the Centers for Medicare & Medicaid Services (CMS) or one of this agency's Medicare contractors," apparently a reference to the FOIA request described above in paragraph 4 of this Complaint.
+It did not state whether the requested records would be provided, but did indicate that the request had been assigned "Control Number 091220147055," that "FOIA requires that we respond to your request within 20 working days of its receipt in this office," and that a response would be forthcoming in light of a "response time" that would be impacted by "unusual and exceptional circumstances."